Cricket: Black Caps cling on for stunning draw against India in first test - NZ Herald

 However, after 110 balls of grind and 36 runs – what is it with New Zealand spinners and fourth-innings batting? - Somerville departed the first ball after lunch, hooking Umesh Yadav to long leg where Shubman Gill took a superb low catch.

-Latham was joined by Kane Williamson and a careful 39-run stand was created, with the end goal in mind to get to the last session with a chance to take some risks and attempt to make history.
+Latham was joined by Kane Williamson and a careful 39-run stand was created, with the end goal in mind to take the game as deep as possible in search of an unlikely win.

-But Latham's dismissal – throwing his head skyward after chopping on to Ravichandran Ashwin for a committed 52 off 146 balls - squashed that plan, and signalled the end of the Black Caps' push for glory.
+But Latham's dismissal – throwing his head skyward after chopping on to Ravichandran Ashwin for a committed 52 off 146 balls - squashed that plan.

 As the required run rate ticked above four an over, the Black Caps shut up shop, and soon the wickets started to tumble.